-In August 2018, the FASB issued ASU No. 2018-15 "Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract," which aligns the requirements for capitalizing implementation costs in cloud computing arrangements with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
-ASU 2018-15 is effective for interim and annual periods beginning after December 15, 2019, with early adoption permitted.
+In August 2018, the FASB issued ASU No. 2018-15 "Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract," which aligns the requirements for capitalizing implementation costs in cloud computing arrangements with the requirements for capitalizing implementation costs in cloud computing arrangements with the requirements for capitalizing after December 15, 2019, with early adoption permitted.
 Companies can choose to adopt the new guidance prospectively or retrospectively.
 The Company is currently in the process of evaluating the effects of this pronouncement on our consolidated financial statements.